Everest base Camp Luxury Lodge Trek

 Kathmandu Valley and Swayambhunath

-In the late afternoon, we will have a brief pre-trip group discussion, followed by the preparation of the Luxury Everest Base Camp Trek by Peregrine Treks and Expedition Pvt.
+In the late afternoon, we will have a brief pre-trip group discussion, followed by a preparation session for the Luxury Everest Base Camp Trek by Peregrine Treks and Expedition Pvt.
 Ltd.

 • Altitude: Kathmandu 1,350 m (no change, easy day for acclimation)